When Quiet Undersea Volcanoes Turn Disruptive (Quanta Magazine)

 Nevada is becoming a major producer of lithium, thanks to topography, climate, and geologic serendipity.

-(This article appeared in the January 2025 print issue)
+(This article appeared in the January 2025 print issue, click here for PDF)